LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

   ?book wdt:P136 ?genre.            #Get the attribute genre form item

   SERVICE wikibase:label { bd:serviceParam wikibase:language "en,[AUTO_LANGUAGE]". }
-  #Helps get the label in your language, if not, then english is selected as language
+  #Helps to get the Label in english, if not, then yours is automatically selected
 }

 GROUP BY ?genre ?genreLabel